Coast Cottage in Bamburgh

 A Welcome Hamper is provided, which includes some lovely basics including locally-baked bread, butter, milk, tea, coffee and wine!
 Temple Spa complimentary toiletries are included.
 A bespoke property and local area guide tells you all you need to know to make the most of your stay.
 Free Wi-Fi for cosy nights in.
 Private membership to The Ocean Club in Seahouses for 2020.

 Coast Cottage is an exclusive member of The Ocean Club, a leisure centre and beautiful spa in the nearby town of Seahouses just 3 miles south of Bamburgh.
 Their spa days are well known around the area for being excellent and their leisure facilities including the pool, sauna, steam room and exclusive gym are brilliant too, especially on rainy days with children!
 Coast Cottage guests can enjoy exclusive access as a discounted rate.
 Their cafe is also licenced for cocktails and meals too.

 American-style fridge/freezer, electric fan double-oven and induction hob, microwave, dishwasher, toaster, kettle, ‘bean to cup’ 1-cup coffee machine.
 Washing machine, tumble dryer, iron, ironing board, clothes airer and vacuum.
 Hairdryers, books and plenty of board games.
-Central heating is provided throughout as well as the wood-burning stove (logs provided between October-April).
+Central heating is provided throughout as well as the wood-burning stove (logs provided year-round).